HarshilPahuja/HarshilPahuja/README.md

 # Hi there, I'm Harshil 👋

-🎓 I'm an undergrad Computer Science student, currently learning every day.
+🎓 I'm an undergrad Computer Science student, and I love to build up cool things

 ---

-Feel free to check out my projects (I'm yet to upload many) or reach out—I'm always up for collaborating, learning, or geeking out over cool ideas!
+Feel free to check out my projects (I'm yet to upload many) or reach out—I'm always up for collaborating, or building out cool ideas!

 ---